.

 Kata Beach ⛱️

 Kata Beach, on the west coast of Phuket island, is one of the most visited beaches after Patong Beach.
-Kata enjoys a lovely sandy bay with an incredibly blue sea and an iconic island standing in the middle of the ocean, making excellent sunset photos.
+Kata enjoys a lovely sandy bay with an incredibly blue sea and an iconic island standing in the middle of the ocean.

 Karon Viewpoint